folbricht/routedns/doc/configuration.md

 Examples:

-Simple client blocklists that responds with NXDOMAIN to all queries from one network source
+Simple client blocklists that responds with DROP to all queries from one network source

 ```toml
 [groups.cloudflare-blocklist]